dansantinojones/penalty-shootout/README.md

 ![Desktop Wireframe](assets/images/wf-desktop.png)

 ## Surface
 The colours used for the website were chosen to achieve the goals of simplicity and retro gaming style.
-The green colour was used to highlight the important aspects of the website such as the main heading, result and score.
+The green colour was used to highlight the important aspects of the website such as the main heading, result, score and play again.
 The colours used passed the [Colour Contrast Accessibility Validator](https://color.a11y.com/).

 ![Colour Contrast Validator](assets/images/colour-contrast-validator.png)

 I decided to use the Start Press 2P font from [Google Fonts](https://fonts.google.com/) as this provides a retro gaming style to the webpage achieving the business goals.

 A hover effect was used on the choices buttons.
-A scale and colour change were used to highlight the buttons and users' options.
+A scale and colour change were used to highlight the buttons and users' options and play again button.

 # Features
 ## Title